dseacombe/gatsby-foundation-blog/src/content/posts/2020-11-18-hosting-a-static-website-on-aws.md

 ---
 # Domain Set Up

 Moving your domain and simple static website to AWS can seem daunting.
-Here is a conside guide on what to do, using the training domain *darkyellow.co.uk* as an example.
+Here is a concise guide on what to do, using the training domain *darkyellow.co.uk* as an example.
 Firstly...

 *Sign Up or Sign In to the AWS Management Console*